Dlizzz/tppy/README.md

 The application is using the `pillow (PIL fork)` library for images generation and the `numpy` library for matrix manipulation

+The application has been developped in using Python 3.6.5 (not tested with Python 2), on Windows 10 and Ubuntu 18.04.

 ## Algorithm

 The global approach is the following: